 If the air-conditioning system in your home is working fine, your energy bills shouldn’t suddenly shoot up.
 If you notice that your energy bills are much higher than the average, it could be due to a problem with the air-conditioning unit.
 When there isn’t enough refrigerant in the air-conditioning unit, the compressor has to work extra hard and the AC has to run longer in order to maintain the set temperature.
 If the AC has to run longer, it will obviously lead to higher energy bills.
 Therefore, when you start getting higher than average energy bills in the summer months, get your air conditioning checked from a trained technician to make sure the refrigerant levels are low.

 A professional technician will first evacuate the system by removing all the refrigerant and then, find and fix the leakage.
-They will also check that everything is working as it should and only then, they will refill the air-conditioner with the right refrigerant.
+They will also check that everything is working as it should and only then, they will refill the air-conditioner gas accordingly.

 To conclude, your air conditioning system should keep working efficiently if you take proper care of it.
 Keep the above-mentioned warring signs in mind to check if your AC is low on refrigerant.
 Also, always call in a reputed and experienced professional to fix the leakage in the refrigerant line to avoid getting scammed.